ajeliti/capstone-project/README.md

 #### 7.3 Next Steps

-- Creating a real-time sentiment insight dashboard for online stores.
+-Creating a real-time sentiment insight dashboard for online stores.
 This will generate reports based on real-time sentiments analysis, product monitoring, marketing insights and proactive customer service action.

 -Collect data to tailor it for the Kenyan market.